charusharma1991/PointCorrespondence/README.md

 ```
 main.m
 ```
-This will generate results for our method (our_spherical, our_conical and our_ellipsoidal) presented in Table 2 and 3 in main paper.
+This will generate results for our method (our_spherical, our_conical and our_ellipsoidal).
 The results would be generated in the output files.